Jalaja (film): Production

-The film was produced by Sagar Renaissance Theatre, and directed by R. R. Gautam and G. K. Seshagiri.
+The film was produced by the Sagar Renaissance Theatre, a joint production by G. K. Seshagiri’s Renaissance Theatre and Sagar Movietone.
+It was directed by R. R. Gautam and G. K. Seshagiri, who was also the owner of The Renaissance Theatre.
 Manjeri S. Isvaran and R. S. Murthi were assistant directors.
 The story and dialogues were written by Manjeri S. Isvaran, Dr. V. Raghavan and G. K. Seshagiri.
-The photography was handled by Rajnikant Pandya and Minoo Billimoria.
-The audiography was done by V. M. Desai, Dinshaw Billimoria and Reuben Moses.
+The film was shot at Sagar Studios in Bombay and the photography was done by Rajnikant Pandya and Minoo Billimoria.
+The audiography was handled by V. M. Desai, Dinshaw Billimoria and Reuben Moses.
 Roora Mistry took care of the film’s settings while Fakir Mohammad handled the editing.
 The film was processed by Gangadhar Narvekar and Pranchavan Shukla.
-While the song book only credits S. Shanmugam as the Nattuvanar in the orchestra, Film News Anandan credits him as just the dance choreographer.
-Hari Krishnan believes that S. Shanmugam is actually Shanmugasundara Nattuvanar of Thiruppanandal, who was an associate of Vadivelu Pilai, the duo’s choreographer before he died in 1937.
+While the song book only credits S. Shanmukham as the Nattuvanar in the orchestra, Film News Anandan credits him as just the dance choreographer.
+Hari Krishnan believes that S. Shanmukham is actually Shanmukhasundara Nattuvanar of Thiruppanandal, who was an associate of Vadivelu Pilai, the duo’s choreographer before he died in 1937.
 G. K. Seshagiri played the hero, Rajagopalan, while Varalakshmi of the Varalakshmi-Bhanumathi duo was hired to play the heroine, Jalaja.
 Production began in 1937 in Bombay and on 3 November, Varalakshmi died suddenly.
-Her cousin Bhanumathi, also known as Kumbakonam Bhanumathi, was asked to replace her role, which she accepted.
+Her cousin Bhanumathi, known as Kumbakonam Bhanumathi, was asked to replace her role, which she accepted.
 The film had a second title, Natya Mahimai, meaning the glory of dance.
 K. S. Gopalakrishnan, a congress party worker turned film director played the Mudaliar.
 He is often confused with another film director, K. S. Gopalakrishnan.
 Bhudo Advani, a Bengali actor played one of the Mudaliar’s servants.
-Kumari Rukmani played Rukmini, Jalaja’s younger sister.
+Kumari Rukmani and her mother Nungambakkam Janaki played Rukmini and Duraikannu, Jalaja's sister and mother respectively.
 Lakshmi, who played Rajagopalan’s wife, Lalitha, was introduced in this film.

 Soundtrack

-The music was directed by A. N. Kalyanasundaram, who also composed most of the songs.
-However, two classical songs in the film were composed by Ramalinga Swamigal and Muthu Thandavar respectively.
+The music was directed by A. N. Kalyanasundaram, who also composed almost all of the songs.
+However, "Theruvil Varano" was composed by Muthu Thandavar.
 The song, "Aduvum Seivar", is an altered version of the padam, "Aduvum Solluval" composed by Subbarama Iyer.
+The song, "Innum Dayavu", originally composed by Ramalinga Swamigal has also been altered in the film.